xdzhu/xdzhu.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xudong Zhu received the PhD degree in physics from the University of Science and Technology of China in 2022.
+He is currently a post-doctral researcher at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center, Hefei, China.
+His research interests include topological condensed matter systems, mutiferroic materials by using density functional theory method and deep learning atomic potentials.